1. Methodology background

 5.5.
 Timeliness and punctuality

 A snapshot of Register data is extracted in January each year and we aim to publish this data in Fertility Trends in May of each year.
 There is a two-year time lag in the data on which we report e.g. in 2020, we report on treatments that took place in 2018, allowing 12 months for birth outcomes to occur and to be reported by clinics to the HFEA.
-Due to the impact of COVID-19 on our capacity, Fertility Trends 2018 is published in June 2020.
+Due to the impact of COVID-19 on our capacity, Fertility Trends 2018 was published in June 2020.

 6. Concepts and definitions